 As specified by the Constitution of the Republic of Slovenia, basic school education is compulsory and state-funded.
 Local communities set up basic schools.
 A widely branched out public network of basic schools gives all residents of Slovenia access to education.
-In the 2018/2019 school year, 187 854 students attended 772 basic schools and branches, as well as 58 specialised schools, special units of mainstream basic schools and institutions for SEN children.
-In total, there were over 19 000 teachers employed in basic education.
-(Source MIZŠ)
+In the 2021/2022 school year, 195 414 students attended 773 basic schools and branches, as well as 48 specialised schools, special units of mainstream basic schools and institutions for SEN children.
+In total, there were 21 000 education staff employed (12 925 teachers in the compulsory programme, 5 710 in the extended programme, and 2 560 other education staff).
+(Source SURS)